CodeCshekhar/CodeCshekhar/README.md

 - 🌍 I'm based in India
 - 🔭 I'm currently working on : Java, Hibernate - JPA ,Springboot and Python
 - 👯 I'm looking to collaborate on : Web Development projects
-- 📫 How to reach me : cwagh2309@gmail.com
 - 📧 How to reach me : [CodeCshekhar.github.io](https://CodeCshekhar.github.io/)
 - ⚡ Fun fact : I am funny